HaozheLiu-ST/NICOChallenge-OOD-Classification/README.md

 ## Train WSSS
 We applied resnet50 as baselines to achieve weak-supervised semantic segmenatation.
 The output semantic masks are used in the next training.
-**Note that when "0,1,2,3" gpus are unused, directly carry "Training Moco V2".**
+**Note that when "0,1,2,3" gpus are unused, directly carry "Train Moco V2".**

 ### Track1
 Train models with `bash run_wsss_track1.sh`